moiseevigor/moiseevigor.github.io/_drafts/2015-02-01-learning-nosql-php-part-1.markdown

 ---
 layout: post
 title:  "Learning NoSQL and PHP, Part 1"
-description: "Short lessons that gives you the basic ideas about PHP and NoSQL databases; Practical exercises; Scalability of the application."
+description: "Short lessons that gives you the basic ideas NoSQL databases; CAP Theorem - Consistency, Availability and Partitioning tolerance; Some Practical exercises; Scalability of the application."
 # date:   2015-02-01 18:05:45
 categories:
 - programming